nervosnetwork/docs/docs/getting-started/interact.md

 Once you have successfully started running your own CKB node and the miner program with it, you can try to interact with your node now.

 Here you can learn about how to do this with RPC commands for some basic operations.
-Also we have provided a simple SDK made with Ruby, which has wallet functionalities for you to interact with your node easily.
+Also, we have provided a simple SDK made with Ruby, which has wallet functionalities for you to interact with your node easily.

 ## Use RPC Command
 You can interact with your CKB node client via RPC port.
 Here's an example showing how to get the header information of the tip block (the latest block).

 In a new shell (note that you should have the `ckb run` running):
 ```shell